emmanuelcodev/science-cafe/README.md

 ## About Our App
-Sci Cafe is an User Driven Application.
-Users Create "Events" and Rewards that the community can attend and obtain.
+Sci Cafe allows users to create and organize academic and social events.

 ## Why did we build it ?
-From our collective experience we believe students are often unaware about the activities and oppurtunites available to them on campus.
-From club meetings, to carreer fairs, fundraisers, and even talks by special guests information does not seem to reach all students.
+Students are not always aware about the activities and oppurtunites available to them on or near campus.
+Such events include club meetings, carreer fairs, fundraisers, and other social gatherings.
+Our hope is that Sci Cafe can alleviate this problem and provide a more campus specific information hub for CSULA students.

-I.E ACM and Coding Club both believed they were the only club related to programming on campus.

 ## Implementation